KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

 tags: [PowerShell,Module]
 ---

+# A fresh start
 I have not built a module from scratch in a long time.
 My process has evolved and I have incorporated a lot of ideas into my process.
 Most of the time, I copy an existing module and just gut out all the functions.
 This has worked because each module grows a little more from the last time I built one.

 I also realize that I may have some older ideas baked into my process.
 I have seen a lot of good work in the community that I have not formally adopted because what I had just worked.
 It was quick and easy to run with.

 I am working on a new module and I want to rethink a lot of the things I have done when setting up a new module.
-To help get a fresh perspective on this, I am going to build it based on the work done by [RamblingCookieMonster](http://ramblingcookiemonster.github.io/) and I am going to use his [PSDepend](https://github.com/RamblingCookieMonster/PSDepend) project as my reference.
-He has built quite a few modules for the community and already has a lot of the things I would like to implement.
-It also helps that he has written many of the things I want to use and has several great blog posts on how to use them.
+To help get a fresh perspective on this, I am going to build it based on the work done by Warren Frame ([RamblingCookieMonster](http://ramblingcookiemonster.github.io/)) and I am going to use his [PSDepend](https://github.com/RamblingCookieMonster/PSDepend) project as my reference.
+He has built quite a few modules for the community.
+It also helps that he has written many of the modules that I am planning on using and has several great blog posts covering those modules.

 # Getting Started
 I have been working with [GraphViz](http://graphviz.org/) recently and I really like it.
-It gives me the ability to generate graphs or diagrams in script.
-With the proper helper functions, it would make it very easy to generate graphs on the fly.
+It gives me the ability to generate graphs or diagrams in text.
+With the proper helper functions, it would make it very easy to generate these graphs on the fly.

 So, let's get started.
 The first thing is to create a new repository on github called PSGraphViz.
 If we are going to use source control, we may as well start with it.
-Once that is created, I clone it to my local system to work on.
+Once that is created, I clone it to my local system.

     git clone https://github.com/KevinMarquette/PSGraphViz.git

 ## Folder Structure

-I created a folder structure much like PSDepend for everything to live in.
+I created a folder structure much like PSDepend.

     PSGraphViz
     ├───Examples